KhaliqueN/DynamicPSN/README.md

 output/feature-matrix contains features of dynamic PSNs based on dynamic graphlets

 output/Classification-results contains prediction files and performance accuracy for each of the 5 folds

+====

+This folder contains the original implementation of our software by Khalique Newaz, 2021.
+This folder is part of the publication "Multi-layer sequential protein structure networks improve protein structural classification", K. Newaz, J. Piland, P.L.
+Clark, S.J.
+Emrich, Jun Li, and T. Milenković (2021), under review.